jyoung15/dashboard-api-go/client/docs/UpdateNetworkWirelessSsidBonjourForwardingRequest.md

 ### GetException

-`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) GetException() UpdateNetworkWirelessSsidBonjourForwardingRequestException`
+`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) GetException() GetNetworkWirelessSsidBonjourForwarding200ResponseException`

 GetException returns the Exception field if non-nil, zero value otherwise.

 ### GetExceptionOk

-`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) GetExceptionOk() (*UpdateNetworkWirelessSsidBonjourForwardingRequestException, bool)`
+`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) GetExceptionOk() (*GetNetworkWirelessSsidBonjourForwarding200ResponseException, bool)`

 GetExceptionOk returns a tuple with the Exception field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetException

-`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) SetException(v UpdateNetworkWirelessSsidBonjourForwardingRequestException)`
+`func (o *UpdateNetworkWirelessSsidBonjourForwardingRequest) SetException(v GetNetworkWirelessSsidBonjourForwarding200ResponseException)`

 SetException sets Exception field to given value.